abertell/game/README.md

 EP TAS Mod
 =======

-First-time Setup
+First-time setup
 -----

-1. Ensure NodeJS and yarn is installed.
+1. Ensure NodeJS and yarn are installed.
 2. Download repo and navigate to directory in command line.
 3. Run `yarn install` in command line.